antmicro/kenning/docs/source/kenning-development.md

     ]
 ```

-The supported inputs formats are delivered in a form of a dictionary mapping supported input type name to the function loading the model:
+The supported input formats are delivered in a form of a dictionary, mapping the supported input type name to the function used to load a model:

 ```python
     inputtypes = {